-15.2.
+17.2.
 Online Customer Support

-For better customer support, every XCubeSAN series models include the console cable (two for dual controller models), one for single controller models) for online support.
+For better customer support, QSAN product includes the console cable for online support.
 Please follow the procedures below to setup the online help environment for QSAN support team.

 The following procedure will help you to setup the serial console via the console cable that is enclosed in the shipping carton.
 The following image is the appearance of the console cable.